Setting up a device on a home network sometimes requires that you manually enter an IP address.

-Because these networks are different they will try to use a router to communicate, and will fail.
+Because host3 is on a different network to host1 it willl try to use a router to communicate, and will fail.

 Even if you haven’t quite grasped the subnet mask it is important that you understand that the mask should be the same on all hosts on the same network.

 Which on a home network is usually all hosts, as a home network isn’t subdivided into sub networks, and doesn’t use a router internally.

 On a home network the only router used is the one that connects the home network to the Internet.